kpreisser/Nibbles/README.md

 As a console application, it uses
 [Virtual Terminal Sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences)
 that are supported on Linux/macOS terminals, and also on Windows 10 Anniversary Update (Version 1607) or higher, to control colors, cursor movement/visibility and the screen buffer of the console.
+For example, it switches to an alternate screen buffer, so that when exiting the game, the console can restore its previous content.

 ## Screenshots